 Hong Kong Maritime Museum

 The Maritime Museum is sure to be a big hit among boat-lovin’ kids!
-You’ll have the chance to learn about sea bandits and water sports, as well as being able to dabble in the history of Hong Kong with the creation of Victoria Harbour.
-The exhibitions are very varied, ranging from Sounds of the Sea to the China trade.
-Find out how archaeologists excavate old wrecked ships using state of the art technology!
+They’ll have the chance to learn about sea bandits and water sports at large, and dabble in Hong Kong’s history via the creation of Victoria Harbour.
+The exhibitions are varied, ranging from Sounds of the Sea to the China trade.
+Find out how archaeologists excavate old wrecked ships using state-of-the-art technology!
 Be sure to stop for a coffee or lunch at Cafe 8 on the rooftop as well.

-How much: $30 for adults, $15 for seniors, disabled and children under 18 years
+How much: $30 for adults, $15 for seniors, full-time students, people with disabilities and children under 18 years

-Hong Kong Maritime Museum, Central Ferry Pier No. 8, Man Kwong Street, Central, Hong Kong, 3713 2500, info@hkmaritimemuseum.org, www.hkmaritimemuseum.org
+Hong Kong Maritime Museum, Central Ferry Pier 8, Man Kwong Street, Central, Hong Kong, 3713 2500, www.hkmaritimemuseum.org

 Hong Kong Museum Of Art

-After being closed for several years for renovations, the Hong Kong Museum of Art is back and better than ever in its prime position on the Tsim Sha Tsui waterfront.
-There are galleries galore including the “Ordinary to Extraordinary” and a fantastic collection of Chinese painting and calligraphy.
-Guided tours are free of charge, run on a first-come, first-served basis (be sure to check the online schedule which is updated regularly).
-If you still aren’t up for venturing out of the house, check out Virtually@HKMoA from the comfort of home.
+After years for renovations, the Hong Kong Museum of Art is back and better than ever in its prime position on the Tsim Sha Tsui waterfront.
+Kids and adults alike will love the permanent collections on Chinese paintings, calligraphy, tea ware and more.
+Mamas, you can also keep an eye out for ongoing cultural exhibitions such as the one on Chinese folded fans.
+Guided tours are free of charge, and run on a first-come, first-served basis (be sure to check the online schedule which is updated regularly).

 Hong Kong Museum Of History

-The History Museum’s permanent exhibition, Hong Kong Story is a must-see.
-Hong Kong’s history and development has been researched, collected and preserved in eight different galleries.
-With special audio-visual and lighting effects, your little ones will love seeing how the city has changed.
-Starting from the Devonian period (400 million years ago!) and ending with the reunification of Hong Kong with China in 1997 (with folk culture, colonial history, the Japanese occupation and the growth of the city in between), Hong Kong Story brings its viewers a comprehensive guide on all things Hong Kong and history related.
+The History Museum’s permanent exhibition, Hong Kong Story is a must-see, where Hong Kong’s history and development have been researched, collected and preserved in eight different galleries.
+Through special audio-visual and lighting effects, your little ones will love seeing how the city has changed.
+Starting from the Devonian period (400 million years ago!) and ending with the unification of Hong Kong with China in 1997 (with folk culture, colonial history, the Japanese occupation and the growth of the city in between), Hong Kong Story brings its viewers a comprehensive guide on all things Hong Kong and history related.

 How much: Free